DanteAlonsoHT/Create_my_own_python_linters/README.md

     > git clone https://github.com/DanteAlonsoHT/Create_my_own_python_linters.git

-2.- Once you got the repository in your local environment succed go ahead to stay inside the _"Create_my_own_python_linters"_ folder using `cd` in the terminal. <br>
+2.- Once you got the repository in your local environment succeed go-ahead to stay inside the _"Create_my_own_python_linters"_ folder using `cd` in the terminal. <br>

     > cd Create_my_own_python_linters

-3.- Before running the linters, firstable make sure you have your `file.py` into the `./test` folder, and it was named as `test.py`.
+3.- Before running the linters, firstly make sure you have your `file.py` into the `./test` folder, and it was named as `test.py`.

 4.- Use the next command to run the python linters: